ivan-moroz/React-Typescript-App/README.md

 This project uses **Vite + React + TypeScript + Next.js + PostgreSQL + Prisma** for the app layer.

 Already implemented infinite scrolling, modals, drag-and-drop reordering of users, email-and-password login, and user management.
 An asset feature added, allowing users to upload documents, videos, photos etc. Asset Management — where users can see only their own assets and Public assets, added metadata for assets like Asset Name, Description, Authorization(Internal, Public).
+Assets content files can be up to 1 GB in size, including videos, images, and other file types.
 For local use only — clone it and lets continue working with AI.
 Good luck!

 ## PostgreSQL + Prisma setup